-If you want more practice, you can continue learning with us through Copyediting Fiction and Nonfiction Books: Practicum, and Copyediting Fiction and Nonfiction Books: Mentorship.
+If you want more practice, you can continue learning with us through Copyediting Fiction and Nonfiction Books: Practicum.
 But Principles & Mechanics will lay the foundation for your editing future, whether you continue your studies with Editorial Arts Academy or strike out on your own.
 This makes it both more affordable and more efficient than other copyediting courses.

 Take the Tour

-Copyediting Fiction and Nonfiction Books: Principles & Mechanics will be taught live over Zoom in six weekly lessons.
-Students will learn through lectures with accompanying PowerPoint slides; discussion and Q&A; homework and editing exercises; a variety of samples, checklists, and templates; videos demonstrating how to use Microsoft Word and Track Changes; and a 24/7 Slack forum.
-We even have a game night planned!
+Copyediting Fiction and Nonfiction Books: Principles & Mechanics is taught live over Zoom in six weekly lessons.
+Students learn through lectures with accompanying PowerPoint slides; discussion and Q&A; homework and editing exercises; a variety of samples, checklists, and templates; videos demonstrating how to use Microsoft Word and Track Changes; and a 24/7 Slack forum.

 The class is divided into principles and mechanics.
-Our lectures cover the principles, and students will study the mechanics in their weekly homework.
-At the beginning of each class, we’ll go over the homework from the previous week (including editing exercises), giving students a chance to reinforce what they learned about hyphenation, punctuation, capitalization, numbers, and other rule-based information.
-For the homework/self-study portion of the class, two books are required: The Chicago Manual of Style 17th edition, and The Magic of Fiction, by Beth Hill.
+Our lectures cover the principles, and students study the mechanics in their weekly homework.
+At the beginning of each class, we go over the homework from the previous week (including editing exercises), giving students a chance to reinforce what they learned about hyphenation, punctuation, capitalization, numbers, and other rule-based information.
+For the homework/self-study portion of the class, The Chicago Manual of Style 17th edition is required.

 Here’s a week-by-week tour of the class contents.